Table of Contents

 Ridges on the Nail Bed are a Sign that Something is Wrong with Fingernail Health Myths

 Mostly false.
 “Vertical lines on the nails, also called ridges, are a common effect of nail aging.
-As nails age, they become less able to absorb nutrients and retain moisture.
+As nails age, they become less able to soak nutrients and keep moisture.
 This, combined with cell turnover variations, causes an uneven appearance,” says Steinmetz.

 However, suppose his ridges run horizontally from side to side of the nail (called “Beau’s lines”).
 In that case, he may want to have them examined by a dermatologist to rule out any underlying conditions.